The Family-Ness: Nessies

 The Queen of the Nessies, she originally made the rule that humans must not have dealings with Loch Ness Monsters, but when she saw how polite and helpful the children were, she made them the exception to the rule, and presented them with secret thistle whistles, to call them when necessary.
-She was seen to breathe fire in just one episode, which she learned to do from "a cousin in China" (presumably a dragon), and on another occasion she stowed away in a ship to visit that cousin.
+She was seen to breathe fire in just one episode, which she learned to do from "a cousin in China", and on another occasion she stowed away in a ship to visit said relative.
 She bears little physical similarities with the other Nessies, having the appearance of a stereotypical Loch Ness monster.